hehesky/raytracer_web/docs/dev_doc.md

 #### 3.2.3 Issues with Numpy on Lambda
 While testing our rendering engine of Lambda, I found out that Lambda may have issues with numpy (version 1.1.13).
 By default, our render engine attempts to use Numpy array to store the pixles before dumping them into an image file.
 On serveral occations Lambda function logs showed that there was an error utilizing Numpy.
 I bypassed this by allowing the rendering engine to check if numpy is available and uses lists to store pixles when numpy cannot be imported.
 There are very little discussion about this on the internet, so we have to stick with this work-around for now.

+## Conclusion

+Through this project, we have gained better understanding of dynamoDB, AWS Lambda and zappas.
+We've also developed skills in web development.